 The CIR study was begun by ATSDR in 2018 and was expected to take 5 years to complete.
 To date, ATSDR has not published the results of the CIR study (if there are any yet).

-New Law Will Allow Camp Lejeune Cancer Victims Right to Sue
+New Law Allows Camp Lejeune Cancer Victims Right to Sue

-Congress is on the verge of enacting a new federal law called the Camp Lejeune Justice Act (part of the Honoring Our Pact Act) that will give victims of the Camp Lejeune water contamination the right to file a lawsuit against the government for their injuries.
+In August 2022, a new federal law called the Camp Lejeune Justice Act (part of the Honoring Our Pact Act) was passed to give victims of Camp Lejeune water contamination the right to file a lawsuit against the government for their injuries.